From Lemons Come Weave-Alongs: How We Began

 Not having a real plan when I started, I also found myself and the weave-alongers really spread out.
 I began searching for one place that we could all hang out and have a more linear experience.
 In doing so, I found a number of sites that were devoted to self-hosted online learning experiences.
 These platforms offered a great way to create a more linear experience and centralize our conversations.
-(Don’t worry, none of the groups are going anywhere, but they will evolve.)

 Then I had a lightbulb moment.
 Wouldn’t an online school devoted to foundational rigid-heddle weaving be cool?
 This way, rigid-heddle weavers could take a series of classes that would give them the skills to tackle any project their hearts desired with confidence.
 In this new platform, we could do all this and more!
 After some research, I selected Thinkific as the new home for future weave-alongs and the Yarnworker school.
-During the summer of ’17 we are in Beta mode, testing out the system with a new weave-along.
+During the summer of ’17 we were in Beta mode, testing out the system with a new weave-along.

 How is this funded?

 In order to keep the weave-alongs going and build a school, I need some time off the road and seed money to make it happen, so I launched a Patreon campaign.
 (For a peek into the life of a weaving teacher, check out this rather long blog post.)